sanjeev0007/Blog_site/README.md

 This is simple CHRD website of college in which you can sign up and post things(post part is not done yet).

-This project is developed in nodejs.
+This project is developed in nodejs with the help of different of packages.

-Developing environment in Cloud9 IDE.
+Envirnoment is cloud9 IDE.